about my email newsletter

 “Margaret, you’ll never get rid of me.
 Thank you for your generosity.”—P.

 Ready to subscribe?
-You can also do so anytime right next to the fat frog at the top or bottom of any page on this website.
-As he says, the newsletter is ribbiting.
+As the fat frog at the top or bottom of any page on this website says, the newsletter is ribbiting.
 Don’t miss out!